UTRA-ART/line-detection/README.md

 If the above installation gives you errors then the following link points to a more rigorous installation of OpenCV https://stackoverflow.com/questions/37188623/ubuntu-how-to-install-opencv-for-python3

-Note: If you installed or tried to install ROS(Robotic Operating System), it is likely that you already have OpenCV installed but for Python 2.7+ The UTRA team requires you to use Python 3+.
+_NOTE_: If you installed or tried to install ROS(Robotic Operating System), it is likely that you already have OpenCV installed but for Python 2.7+ The UTRA team requires you to use Python 3+.
 You might run into issues if you try to import cv2 from python 3 as the python path is edited to import from ROS dist.
 This is because of edits made to the bash file during the ROS installation.
 The workaround this problem would be open your bash file in vim or gedit edit.
 Your bash file will be located in /home/username/.bashrc

-Go to the above director and press Ctrl + H to show hidden files then open the bash file in an editor of your choice **YOU SHOULD NOT MAKE ANY CHANGES TO YOUR BASH FILE OTHER THAN ONE SHOWN BELOW, MAKE SURE YOU KNOW EXACTLY WHAT YOU ARE DOING BEFORE YOU EDIT THE BASH FILE**
+**YOU SHOULD NOT MAKE ANY CHANGES TO YOUR BASH FILE OTHER THAN ONE SHOWN BELOW, MAKE SURE YOU KNOW EXACTLY WHAT YOU ARE DOING BEFORE YOU EDIT THE BASH FILE**

+Go to the above director and press Ctrl + H to show hidden files then open the bash file in an editor of your choice

-The remove the following line from the end of your bash file /opt/ros/kinetic/lib/python2.7/dist-packages
+The remove the following line from the end of your bash file

+/opt/ros/kinetic/lib/python2.7/dist-packages